-Transfers on the waiting list will be sorted by the above categories and within each category by
+Transfers on the waiting list will be sorted by the above categories and within each category by date and time.

 Transfers in category A and B will be housed ahead of any other families, including those on the applicant waiting list.
 Transfers in category A will be housed ahead of transfers in category B.